Colorectal (Colon) Cancer

 High negative predictive value

-For individuals who refuse other screening tests and are ≥50 yrs of age with average risk and no personal history of polyp removal, CRC, or family history of CRC
+For individuals who have been offered and have a history of not completing other screening tests, are ≥50 yrs of age with average risk, and have no personal history of polyp removal or CRC and no family history of CRC

 Not recommended for routine screening